google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 The simplest way to use Google Adsense is to create
 <a href="https://support.google.com/adsense/answer/3213689?hl=en">responsive ad units</a>.
-When you use responsive ad units, the AdSense crawler is intelligent enough to detect which device a user is on and adjust an ad to fit that device accordingly.
+When you use responsive ad units, the ad code is intelligent enough to determine how big the parent container is and dynamically change the ad size that's shown.
 Learn more about how to use responsive ad units in [Include Ads in Your Site]({{site.baseurl}}/monetization/ad-monetization/include_ads.html).

 ### DoubleClick

-The DoubleClick platform helps publishers sell, schedule, deliver, and measure all of their ad inventory.
+The DoubleClick platform helps publishers manage their ad inventory.
 There's two tiers to the platform:
 <a href="http://www.google.com/doubleclick/publishers/solutions/ad-serving.html">Double-click for Publishers (DFP)</a>
 and <a href="http://www.google.com/doubleclick/publishers/solutions/yield-management.html">DoubleClick Ad Exchange</a>.